-I really liked the metal leg/industrial feel so I decided to use some of this:
+I really loved the metal leg/industrial feel so I decided to use some of this:

 This was some spray paint given to me by my friend Melissa before she moved.
 So I decided to juice up the industrial gray a little with it.

 I gave the legs two or three coats; I forgot how many because I had two other paint projects going on in this garage.

 Then I had to consider the top of this piece, although I kind of liked it just the way it was.

 It was very rustic damaged.
 But I really like that because I don’t normally like things to look perfectly perfect, anyway.
 NOT because Restoration Hardware says so.
 Which is very clear to see when you look at all of my other projects up close.